-Themes Gaps and Challenges Opportunities Take a trans-diagnostic approach and consider Diagnostic boundaries are arbitrary and artificially group people into categories.
-People are looking for alternative therapies for comorbid Encourage collaborative projects across health systems to allow for greater stratification to manage the intricacies of comorbidities comorbidity developmental disorders.
+Themes Gaps and Challenges Opportunities Take a trans-diagnosticDiagnostic boundaries are arbitrary and artificially group people into categories.
+People are looking for alternative therapies for comorbid developmental disorders.
+Diagnostic boundaries are arbitrary and artificially group people into categories.
+People are looking for alternative therapies for comorbid Encourage collaborative projects across health systems to allow for greater stratification to manage the intricacies of comorbidities developmental disorders.
 Offer NHMRC Synergy grants for research in neurodevelopmental comorbid disorders.
 Prioritising research based on functional need instead of diagnosis.
-Improve understanding of disorders across the There is a lack of expertise in neurodevelopment disorders in the youth and adult age ranges, compared to the early stages where expertise is more well- Clinical epidemiology research should be conducted, particularly in youth and adult forensic settings. lifespan developed.
+Improve understanding of disorders across the There is a lack of expertise in neurodevelopment disorders in the youth and adult age ranges, compared to the early stages where expertise is more well- Clinical epidemiology research should be conducted, particularly in youth and adult forensic settings. lifespandeveloped.
 There is also lack of focus on neurodevelopmental disorders in the youth and adult age ranges in forensic mental health.
 Further studies of models of care for youth and adults with neurodevelopmental disorders.